microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 ## Evaluation

-We evaluate DeepSpeed-Ulysses on GPT and BERT, foundation models for many NLP tasks on up to 64 A100 GPUs.
+We evaluate DeepSpeed-Ulysses on GPT, a foundation model for many NLP tasks on up to 64 A100 GPUs with 40GB memory.
 Our evaluations are four-fold: i) sequence length scalability, ii) throughput for dense attention and comparison with existing system, and iii) throughput with sparse attention and comparison with existing